Aaron Rodgers: 2021: Fourth MVP

-Rodgers' 2021 season had a rough start, as he completed 15 of 28 passes for 133 yards and two interceptions as Green Bay lost 38–3 to the New Orleans Saints at TIAA Bank Field.
+Rodgers' 2021 season had a rough start, as he completed 15 of 28 passes for 133 yards and two interceptions as Green Bay lost 38–3 to the Saints at TIAA Bank Field.
 He was pulled in the fourth quarter for Jordan Love as his chance of a comeback was all but eliminated.
 However, Rodgers and the Packers recovered, going on a seven-game winning streak following the loss to New Orleans.

+In Week 6, Rodgers sealed a 24–14 victory against the Bears with a six-yard touchdown run with 4:34 to go in the fourth quarter.
+During his celebration, he yelled at the Chicago crowd, "All my f***ing life I own you!
+I still own you!"
+The utterance was heavily discussed in its aftermath, and two months later- when Rodgers played the second game against Chicago- he stated he had no regrets for making the comment.

 Following a positive test for COVID-19, Rodgers was placed on the COVID-19 reserve list on November 3.
-He missed 10 days per the league's COVID-19 policies for unvaccinated players, including a game against the Kansas City Chiefs.
+He missed 10 days per the league's COVID-19 policies for unvaccinated players, including a game against the Chiefs.
 Despite answering "Yeah, I'm immunized" when asked during the preseason if he had been vaccinated against COVID-19, he had not actually received a vaccination.
 Instead, he had received homeopathic treatment from his personal doctor.
 While unvaccinated, he committed multiple violations of NFL COVID-19 protocols for unvaccinated players, including attending parties with teammates while not using PPE and appearing unmasked at multiple postgame press conferences.
 After a review, he was fined $14,650 for violations of the agreed protocols and his team was fined $300,000.